 Given the cross-border nature of financial products and services, the Securities and Exchange Commission Office of International Affairs is engaged with foreign counterparts in both regulation and enforcement.
 The SEC Office of International Affairs has about 40 staff.
-It is divided into three areas: international enforcement assistance, international regulatory policy, and international technical assistance.
+It is divided into <a href="https://document.org/linearing/lineari

 The SEC participates in international organizations including the International Organization of Securities Commissions (IOSCO), the Financial Stability Board (FSB), the Council of Securities Regulators of the Americas (COSRA) and the Financial Action Task Force (FATF).
-The SEC staff also has bilateral exchanges with the Committee of European Securities Regulators, the Japan Financial Services Agency, the China Securities Regulatory Commission, the Korea Financial Supervisory Commission, the Securities and Exchange Board of India, and the European Commission, as well as regular discussions with the UK Financial Services Authority and the Swiss Financial Market Supervisory Authority (FINMA).
+The SEC staff also has bilateral exchanges with the Committee of European Securities Regulators Market Authority, the Japan Financial Services Agency, the China Securities Regulatory Commission, the Korea Financial Supervisory Commission, the Securities and Exchange Board of India, and the European Commission Capital Markets Board of Turkey, as well as regular discussions with the UK Financial Services Authority and the Swiss Financial Market Supervisory Authority (FINMA).

-The enforcement assistance program has statutory authority to conduct investigations on behalf of foreign securities regulators, and has reciprocal arrangements with regulators in several countries.
-The enforcement assistance processes about 4500 requests for assistance annually, and makes about the same number of requests to foreign agencies.
+The enforcement assistance program has Pursuant to Section 21(a)(2) of the Exchange Act, the SEC has the statutory authority to conduct investigations on behalf of foreign securities regulators, and has reciprocal arrangements with regulators in several countries.
+The enforcement assistance program processes about 4500approximately 1,000 requests for assistance annually, and makes about the same number of including approximately 600 requests to foreign agencies.

-The standards program works in conjunction with the Treasury Department and financial services industry to engage with foreign regulators and standards-setting multilateral organizations.
-SEC staff work with other financial regulators to provide technical expertise on treaties.
-The international office also provides comparative law research on standards to assist the Commission in developing domestic standards.
+The standards program worksSEC plays a leadership role in conjunction with the Treasury Department International Organization of Securities Commission, participates in the Financial Stability Board, and engages with investors, the financial services industry-to engage with foreign regulators, and standards setting multilateral organizations.
+SEC staff work with other US financial regulators to connection with its work relating to IOSCO.
+To provide technical expertise-on-treaties.
+The international effice, the SEC Office of International Affairs also provides comparative law research on standards to assist the Commission in developing domestic standards-and provides technical advice to the US Treasury Department and the United States Trade Representative in their roles as lead negotiators for free trade agreements.

-SEC's international office also has a very active program to provide training and technical assistance to foreign regulators.
+SEC's international officeOffice of International Affairs also has a very active program to provide training and technical assistance to foreign regulators.
 It conducts formal training and exchange programs and trains more than 1,000 regulators per year.